babu97/market/README.md

-# This a Flask Project for a market place app which Demonstrates login, signup page, admin dashboard.
+# This a Flask Project for a market place app
+## which Demonstrates login, signup page, admin dashboard.

-### its a simple functionality where users can sign up, login and be able to view items on the market
+### it has a simple functionality where users can sign  up, login and be able to view items on the market